The Agentic OS Protocol

 * **Agent Registry**: Discovery and capability management

-* **System APIs**: Environment, Filesystem, Settings
+* **System APIs**: Environment, Filesystem, Settings, Sandbox

-* **Quality Assurance**: Audit, Rules, Fallback
+* **Quality Assurance**: Rules, Audit, Judge, Screenshot

 ## Architecture Layers

-### 1. Skills Framework
+### 1. System (Infrastructure)

 The OS layer provides infrastructure services that all agents depend on.
 Unlike traditional protocols that focus solely on agent-to-agent communication, OSP includes system-level intelligence: